 Silber says this is a perfect opportunity to find a rug you adore, without worrying too much about proportions.
 "A lot of the time, I end up with layered rugs because I stumble upon one I absolutely love that's not quite the right size, so this is the perfect instance to use it," she explains.

 Given the high price of vintage pieces, this technique will also make small rugs look bigger and more extravagant, adds Lawson.
-"Layering a vintage rug over a sisal is often really cost effective.
-Vintage rugs often come in smaller, odd sizes, and layering them over a sisal, which can be really inexpensive, is a great way to get the look that you want without the higher price tag."
+"Layering a vintage rug over sisal is often really cost-effective.
+Vintage rugs often come in smaller, odd sizes, and layering them over sisal, which can be really inexpensive, is a great way to get the look that you want without the higher price tag."

 Step Five: Group Furniture